 - Mansion Case: Basically identical to the Cloudgo case, but currently costs a little bit more.
 Out of the two, just get whichever is cheapest currently.

 If a micro-suction case won't work (your instrument has a coarse finish, or a pickguard with too many screws), we recommend:

 - A regular, smooth, inexpensive phone case like this JETech case.
 If you already have a case like this, it should work, just avoid soft materials like leather.

 - A small micro-suction pad like the Anti-Gravity Space, or a sheet like this Sewell AirStick which you can cut to shape, and stack if you need the extra thickness to clear the screws.

 There are also many other options.
 When prototyping Vulse, we just used a few pieces of Velcro tape.
-We'll also be testing out this gooseneck clamp mount soon to see if it's a viable option.
+You can also try a clamp mount like this, but be prepared for a bit of wobbling.
 Or you can try putting your phone somewhere other than the instrument, like on your belt or in an armband.

 And here are some options that look very promising but aren't released yet: